chriskeraly/lumopt/docs/tutorial.rst

 The + operator can be used between two optimization objects that use the same parameters.
 This is for the moment the only way to do multi-wavelength optimization for example.

-An example of this can be seen in `examples/Ysplitter/robust_coupler.py`
+An example of this can be seen in `examples/Ysplitter/robust_coupler.py` where a the performance of a coupler is optimized for robustness: the figure of merit is the sum of the figures of merit for the nominal geometry, and a geometry with a 25nm extra bias.

 .. literalinclude:: ../examples/Ysplitter/robust_coupler.py
   :language: python